Steve Dickinson, Attorney

-Steve was named one of Washington State’s “5 Most Amazing Attorneys” by Washington CEO Magazine and, along with Harris & Moure attorney Dan Harris, Steve was also named one of only three “Washington State Amazing Lawyers” in International Law.
+Steve was named one of Washington State’s “5 Most Amazing Attorneys” by Washington CEO Magazine (along with Harris Bricken attorney Dan Harris) and one of only three “Washington State Amazing Lawyers” in International Law.
 Steve was the first attorney to be invited to China by an independent Bar Association and he has lectured in Chinese at the University of Beijing School of Law and to the Shanghai Bar Association.

 Steve spends his free time reading Chinese poetry and philosophy and participating in Qingdao Hash House Harrier runs.

 Regular contributor to the award-winning China Law Blog.